-Is it true that the picture depicts Louis Armstrong in childhood?
+Is it true that the picture shows Louis Armstrong as a child?

-In social networks, a portrait of a black boy is popular - the future great jazzman is captured in the photograph.
-We checked the correctness of such publications.
+A portrait of a black boy is popular on social networks; the photograph allegedly shows the future great jazzman.
+We have checked the correctness of such publications.

-Internet users often accompany the picture of supposedly little Louis Armstrong posts about how he was adopted by the Jewish family of Carnofsky, whose head of which the musician subsequently devoted the composition of Go Down Moses (this story was “verified” Disassembled previously).
-Similarly, the photograph was used, in particular, some large publics on VKontakte, among which "5 interesting facts" (4.4 million subscribers at the time of writing this analysis), History Facts (990 000), "Success diary" (972 000), Grand History (816 000), "What inspires ..."
-(609,000), "New Earth" (460 000), HS (262 000) and "Modern theater" (254,000).
-Also about the fact that the photographer captured the young Louis Armstrong, users write Facebook* And Twitteras well as authors of biographical notes about the musician on Some sites.
+Internet users often accompany photos of supposedly little Louis Armstrong with posts about how he was adopted by the Jewish Karnofsky family, to whose head the musician subsequently dedicated the song Go Down Moses (this story is “Verified” sorted it out previously).
+In a similar way, the photograph was used, in particular, by some large public pages on VKontakte, including “5 interesting facts» (4.4 million subscribers at the time of writing this analysis), History Facts (990 000), "Success Diary» (972,000), Grand History (816,000), "What inspires...» (609,000), "New land» (460,000), H.S.
+(262,000) and "Modern theater» (254,000).
+Users also write that the photographer captured the young Louis Armstrong Facebook* And Twitter, as well as the authors of biographical notes about the musician on some websites.

-Using a reverse search for the image original It is not difficult to find a picture on the website of the US Congress library.
-The signature for the photograph reads: “African American boy holds a fruit received from the Red Cross as part of work to provide assistance during droughts In Mississippi. " The photograph was provided by the photographer Lewis Wix Hine, it was made in 1930 or 1931.
-The card from the online library catalog does not say that Louis Armstrong is depicted in the picture.
+Using reverse image search original The image is easy to find on the website of the US Library of Congress.
+The photo caption reads: “African American boy holds fruit received from the Red Cross as part of a relief effort. drought in Mississippi."
+The photo was provided by photographer Lewis Weeks Hine and was taken in 1930 or 1931.
+The card in the library's online catalog does not indicate that the photo is of Louis Armstrong.

-However, in 1930-1931 the musician looked different, because he was born 30 years earlier.
-IN Photo gallery On the Louis Armstrong Educational Foundation website, a pipe picture, taken just in 1931 in Chicago:
+However, in 1930–1931 the musician looked different, because he was born 30 years earlier.
+IN photo gallery On the Louis Armstrong Educational Foundation website there is a photograph of a trumpeter taken in 1931 in Chicago:

 Source: Louis Armstrong Educational Foundation

-As for the story itself, told in the audited publications, the Jewish family of Carnofsky really took seven-year-old Louis Armstrong-the boy helped their small enterprise and transported coal, and Karnofsky Sr. even lent him money to buy his first tool.
-Although in the memoirs Armstrong spoke very warmly about the Jews who helped him, this family I did not adopt, and at the age of 11, the boy was in the shelter.
+As for the story itself, as told in the verified publications, seven-year-old Louis Armstrong was indeed taken into the care of the Jewish Karnofsky family - the boy helped in their small enterprise and delivered coal, and Karnofsky Sr. even lent him money to buy his first instrument.
+Although Armstrong spoke very warmly in his memoirs about the Jews who helped him, this family didn't adopt, and at the age of 11 the boy ended up in an orphanage.

-Authoritative sources do not confirm the truth of other statements in the text, often published along with a photograph of supposedly Armstrong in childhood.
-For example, there is no evidence that the musician spoke freely on Yiddish (although several photographs in which he wears a pendant in the form of a star of David has been preserved).
-Ricky Ricardi, Director of Collections Research in New York House-museum Louis Armstrong, last year wrote A large analysis of viral publications that have become viral, complaining that he had already done this when identical texts became popular in social networks in 2016 and 2018.
+Reputable sources do not confirm the veracity of most of the other statements in the text, often published along with a photograph allegedly of Armstrong as a child.
+For example, there is no evidence that the musician spoke fluent Yiddish (although several photographs survive of him wearing a Star of David pendant).
+Ricky Ricciardi, director of collections research at the New York House Museum Louis Armstrong, just last year wrote a large analysis of publications that had become viral, lamenting that he had already done this when identical texts became popular on social networks in 2016 and 2018.

-*Russian authorities They think Meta Platforms Inc., which owns the social network Facebook, an extremist organization, its activities in Russia are prohibited.
+*Russian authorities think Meta Platforms Inc., which owns the social network Facebook, is an extremist organization; its activities in Russia are prohibited.

 Not true